malloydata/malloy/docs/_src/examples/malloy_by_example.md

 }
 ```
 ## Unnesting in a pipeline flattens the table
+[fabio]: still don't know what a pipeline is
+[fabio]: setup section is not obvious

 Next stage of a pipeline can be a `group_by` or `project`.
 Calculations can be computed
 reltative to the level of nesting.